-Much more recently, conscription and options allowed soldiers have reflected this same dynamic—blank check or pacifism.
-People who can demonstrate that they are indeed pacifists (opposed to all war in principle) are allowed the legal recourse of conscientious objection.
-Everyone else is expected to enter the military if drafted and then obey their leaders, leaving to the leaders discernment about the justness of particular wars.
+Much more recently, conscription and the options that have been allowed for soldiers have reflected this same dynamic—blank check or pacifism.
+In the United States, people who can demonstrate that they are indeed pacifists (opposed to all war in principle) are allowed the legal recourse of conscientious objection.
+Everyone else is expected to enter the military if drafted and then obey their leaders, leaving to the leaders’ discernment about the justness of particular wars.
 The United States has never allowed those who adhere to just war principles to say, “No, I will not take part in this particular war because it is unjust.”

 These realities underscore the basic dilemma just war tradition faces—what can you do if you apply the just war approach and determine that a particular war is unjust?
-This dilemma tests the foundation of just war thought, the presumption against war.
-Following this presumption, one assumes that war bears the burden of proof—you don’t fight a war unless you prove that it is just.
-Historically, we have little evidence of the approach working this way in practice.
+This dilemma tests a foundation of just war thought, the presumption against war.
+Following this presumption, one assumes that war bears the burden of proof—you don’t fight a war unless you provide clear bases to say that it is just.
+Historically, we have little evidence that this approach actually worked as intended in practice.
 As I said, in practice for almost everyone, the moral approach to participation in warfare has not been just war but blank check.

 However, the past 100 years, the “century of total war,” has seen some new developments in just war practices.
 Efforts have been made actually to apply this presumption against engaging in warfare.
 These efforts have led to a major divide within the just war camp, what I will call the “realist just war” over against the “critical just war.”
 The twentieth century (and now the 21st century) has seen an attempt to take a critical stance toward particular wars as they are happening and even before they happen.